 Saptak School Information

-- The Saptak School of Music has two terms in a year : June to November and December to May.
+- The Saptak School of Music has two terms in a year : Summer to Diwali and Diwali to Summer.

 - Classes are held three days in a week in 2 different batches.
 (Monday, Wednesday and Friday or Tuesday, Thursday, Saturday).

 - There are three sessions each day from 6.00 p.m. to 8.00 p.m., each session extending for 45 minutes.